06 September 2017

-I’ve had patronage on my mind lately, due to my new Patreon site.
-I don’t want to get too spammy about it, so here’s some history.
-Not as far back as the Mesopotamians or Romans, but the Quattrocento, the early years of the Italian Renaissance.
-Specifically Florence in the late 1400s, a century before I got there.
-This is an example of how patronage was done alla Fiorentina – in the style of the Florentines.
-It’s not about spinach or beefsteak.
+I’ve been thinking about the history of artistic patronage lately.
+Not as far back as the Romans or the Mesopotamians, but the Quattrocento, the early years of the Italian Renaissance.
+Florence in the late 1400s, a century before I visited there.
+How patronage was done alla fiorentina, in the style of the Florentines.
+This is not about spinach or beefsteak.

 Well, not until the end.

-· see Resources below for links to high‑resolution images ·
+see Sources below for links to high‑resolution images

 Florentine painter Sandro Botticelli painted this version of The Adoration of the Magi in 1475-76.
 He was close to 30 years old at the time, already a well-known artist, and a client of the wealthiest and most powerful political and artistic patrons in Florence, the Medici.

 The painting, in tempera on wood, was made for the basilica of Santa Maria Novella, to be the altarpiece in the del Lama family’s private chapel.
-Gaspare di Zanobi del Lama, a banker and exchange broker who was also a Medici client, commissioned the painting in an attempt to put his sins behind him.
+Gaspare di Zanobi del Lama, a banker, tax collector, and exchange broker who was also a Medici client, commissioned the painting in an attempt to put his sins behind him.
 Moneylenders like Gaspare worried about the health of their souls due to the usurious fees they charged, though that worry never seemed to result in rate reductions.
-Instead, they preferred to do penance by endowing chantries or paying for construction projects and art commissions such as this one.
+Instead, they preferred to do penance by using some of their profits to endow chantries or pay for construction projects and art commissions such as this one.

 If the name Santa Maria Novella rings a bell, it might be because I wrote about it not long ago.
 It was one of my stops during my visit to Florence in 1575.
-Back in 1533, the monks who worked in the monastery’s pharmacy had created a scent called Acqua della Regina for a Medici heiress, Caterina (Catherine), who was moving to France.
+Back in 1533, the monks who worked in the monastery’s pharmacy created a scent called Acqua della Regina for a Medici heiress, Caterina (Catherine), who was moving to France.
 Long story short, Acqua della Regina was on my shopping list.
-Long story long is here, in two parts.
-Perfume and pirates and a bit of pentameter.
+Long story long is here.

-Sadly, the Adoration of the Magi was no longer at Santa Maria Novella when I was there.
-The painting had been removed in 1570, when alterations were made to the church.
-His Grace the Grand Duke of Tuscany Cosimo I de’ Medici had a favourite chamberlain named Don Fabio d’Arazzola, Marchese di Mondragone, a Spaniard.
-Mondragone bought the Botticelli and installed it in his shiny new palazzo a block away.
-As my luck would have it, just a few months before my arrival in Florence the chamberlain was caught passing Tuscan secrets back to Philip II at the Escorial, and he fell hard from His Grace’s good graces.
-He had to sell his palazzo for a song and leave town in a hurry.
-I’m pretty sure the painting was still there during my visit, but I wasn’t able to make arrangements to see it.
-I didn’t want to start an international incident (England and Spain before the Armada, it was complicated), so I swallowed my disappointment and spent my time in the church with the Ghirlandaio frescoes instead.
+Alas, by the time I got to Florence the Adoration of the Magi was no longer at Santa Maria Novella.
+The painting had been sold in 1570, when alterations were made to the church.
+The purchaser was Don Fabio d’Arrazola, Marchese di Mondragone, favoured chamberlain at the court of His Grace Francesco I de’ Medici, Regent and later Grand Duke of Tuscany.
+Mondragone, an avid art collector, had the Botticelli moved to his newly-refurbished palace nearby.
+As luck would have it, just a few months before my arrival the half-Spanish chamberlain was caught passing Tuscan secrets to Philip II at the Escorial, and he fell hard from His Grace’s good graces.
+He had to sell his bello palazzo per una canzone and leave town pronto.
+I’m pretty sure the painting was still at the palazzo during my visit, but I wasn’t able to make arrangements to see it.
+I didn’t want to start an international incident – England and Spain before the Armada, things were complicated.
+I swallowed my disappointment and spent my time at the church with the Ghirlandaio frescoes instead.

 Since Gaspare del Lama the commissioner and Sandro Botticelli the artist were both part of the Medici clientele, it was a no-brainer that they would use this painting to suck up to promote their eminent patrons.
 Portraying the Magi are Cosimo the Elder (5) and his sons Piero (6) and Giovanni (7).
 Also depicted are Piero’s sons Lorenzo (1) and Giuliano (8).
 Here’s the complete list, to the best of my fact-checking abilities .
-If I haven’t included a link, just go to Wikipedia.

 - Angelo Ambrogini aka Poliziano or Politan (1454–1494) – Classical scholar, poet, humanist, translator, tutor.
 Lorenzo’s protégé and political confidante.